dherre3/Mc2Wasm-wiki/spec.md

         is a stepping array, this would be bad to performance
     - Make a transformation of all array accesses to be a single array of accessed indices.
     - Make an array of arrays where every index of the indexing expression is an array on its own.
+    - Figure out a low-level language padding works and how it affects performance.
+    - Create tests for all this functions to check the validity of them.
+    - Once the basic array core is created we can think about new array built-ins and operations such as randn(), by importing the JavaScript Math.rand()

 ## References

 - <a name="copy_semantics"></a>Copy Semantics